nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

 ### Review your Project Usage

+Several commands are available to access project-level resource utilization details.
+The `openstack limits show --absolute` command offers a comprehensive view of the most crucial resources and also allows you to view your current resource consumption.

-Several commands are available to retrieve project resource usage details.
-The `openstack limits show --absolute` command provides an overview of the most crucial resources:
+Multiple commands are at your disposal to access project resource utilization details.
+The openstack limits show --absolute command offers a comprehensive view of critical resources and allows you to assess your current resource consumption.

+!!! danger "Very Important: Ensure No Resources that will be Billed are Used"
+    Most importantly, ensure that there is no active usage for any of your currently allocated project resources.

     openstack limits show --absolute
     +--------------------------+-------+